-Where any child involved in child-on-child abuse is an open case to partner agencies, the lead professional will of such abuse are investigated by Police or Social Care the school will take advice from these agencies as to internal investigation and supervision of the pupils involved.
+Where any child involved in child-on-child abuse is an open case to partner agencies the lead professional will be updated, and school will share information with and take advice from these agencies.
+This will include the status of any investigation, supervision, forward planning and details of any Police involvement.
 School will make every effort to ensure that during such investigations all pupils involved are treated fairly and consistently and that appropriate supervision and support is in place.
 Parents will be made aware of any specific arrangements that are put in place.